#3, Best Online Graduate Computer Information Technology Programs (U.S. News & World Report 2016).

 BU’s online Master of Science in Computer Information Systems (MSCIS) is designed for working professionals who seek to advance their careers in the IT field.
-The MSCIS features concentrations in Database Management & Business Intelligence, Health Informatics, IT Project Management, Security, Computer Networks, and Web Application Development—some of the fastest growing and highest paid segments of the IT job market.
+The MSCIS features concentrations in Computer Networks, Data Analytics, Database Management & Business Intelligence, Health Informatics, IT Project Management, Security, and Web Application Development—some of the fastest growing and highest paid segments of the IT job market.

 The MSCIS will prepare you to: